Spæth House

 The Spæth House is a Rococo-style mansion in Helsingør, Denmark.
-It was built by the first sugar manufacturer in Helsingør and served both as residence and warehouse.
-The building is listed and now houses a public music school for local youth.
+Built for Johan Adam Spæth, who established Helsingør's first sugar refinery, it served as both a residence and a warehouse.
+The building is listed, owned by the Helsingør Municipality, and houses a music school.

 History

-18th century

-The building takes its name after Johan Adam Spæth.
-Born in Zerbst, he had come to Helsingør at the age of 28 years.
-He initially worked as inn-keeper and wine trader.
-He soon began to trade with the many ships that called in Copenhagen to pay Sound Dues.
-In 1744, he was one of the seven founders of Helsingør merchant's guild and was its alderman from 1754 to 1762.
-Many of the ships carried sugar cane from the Danish West Indies.
-Sugar manufacturing was a lucrative business and in 1761, Spæth obtained a royal license to open Helsingør's sugar refinery at a site next to the coast road just south of Helsingør's Svingel Gate.
-A second sugar refinery was opened a little further down the coast road by C. C. Plum a little later.
+The building takes its name after Johan Adam Spæth, a native of Zerbst who moved to Helsingør at the age of 28.
+After working as an innkeeper and wine trader, he began to trade with ships that stopped in Copenhagen to pay Sound Dues.
+In 1744, he and seven others founded a Helsingør merchant's guild; Spæth was its alderman from 1754 to 1762.
+In 1761, Spæth obtained a royal license to open Helsingør's first sugar refinery at a site next to the coast road just south of Helsingør's Svingel Gate.
+Construction of the house began in 1765.
+Designed as both a residence and warehouse, it was associated with the refinery.
+A lower extension was added to the southwest gable in 1932.
+The building was used by the Civil Defence Agency late in the twentieth century and was converted into a public music school in 1999, which is owned by Helsingør Municipality.

-In 1765, he began the construction of a three-storey mansion on the other side of the road which would both serve as his private residence and warehouse.
-The sugar refinery was taken over by Niels Bregaard.
-Later it was converted into a merchant house owned by J. C. S. Bredstrup.